 Into the holy place the priests continually entered throughout the year, where

-of the veil represented prayer, being actually an article of the Most Holy
+of the veil represents prayer, being an article of the Most Holy

-Place but was placed just outside the veil so the priests could maintain the
+Place, though placed outside the veil so the priests could maintain the

-perpetual incense, while into the Most Holy Place the high priest entered only
+perpetual incense, while into the Most Holy Place the high priest could enter only

-once a year with a blood sacrifice.
-If the holy place was not properly
+once a year with blood from an animal.
+If the holy place were not properly

 maintained throughout the year, the significance of the annual sacrifice was

-went to heaven as the more perfect sacrifice, the fact that His Father
+went to heaven as the perfect sacrifice, the act of the Father receiving Him

-through repentance, so this concept of ignorance is in reference to innocence
+through repentance and faith toward God, so the concept of ignorance is in reference to

 Heb 9,6-15